Monday, April 2, 2012

 All of the children's names are on the side of the stone facing the road.
 If one decides to drive through the Levant area, one only need glance up the hill of the Levant Cemetery to see the Chandler monument, which is quite conspicuous by its sheer size!

-So there you have it (I never get tire of saying that!)
+So there you have it (I never get tired of saying that!)
 Even more obscure Chautauqua history you may not have known about!